HuginTheCrow/AI-VulnMapper/pull_request_template.md

 ### Pull Request Description

-Please include a brief description of the changes this PR introduces and the issue it closes or the feat
+Please include a brief description of the changes this PR introduces and the issue it closes or the feature it adds.